Copper(II) acetate: Organic synthesis

 The reaction proceeds via the intermediacy of copper(I) acetylides, which are then oxidized by the copper(II) acetate, releasing the acetylide radical.
 A related reaction involving copper acetylides is the synthesis of ynamines, terminal alkynes with amine groups using Cu_{2}(OAc)_{4}.
 It has been used for hydroamination of acrylonitrile.

+Chemical analysis

 In chemical analysis, it serves as an oxidizing agent in both the Barfoed's test for presence of monosaccharides and as a precursor to a copper-fatty acid complex in the colorimetric copper soap assay to test for free fatty acids.

-It reacts with arsenic trioxide to form copper acetoarsenite, a powerful insecticide and fungicide called Paris green.